 Sustainable Food Systems

-College of the Atlantic Sustainable Food System Program engages students in examining the many social, cultural, political, ecological, and economic implications associated with the ways food is perceived, produced, and consumed.
-From rural development to the politics of globalization, from land conservation to local food systems, from the philosophy of agrarian thinking to social justice, students use interdisciplinary perspectives to understand, critique, and work to improve global and local food systems.
+College of the Atlantic's Sustainable Food Systems Program engages students in examining the social, cultural, political, ecological and economic implications of the ways food is perceived, produced and consumed.
+From rural development to the politics of globalization, from land conservation to local food systems, from the philosophy of agrarian thinking to social justice, students use interdisciplinary perspectives to understand, critique and work to improve global and local food systems.

-Professors, from disciplines including ecology, political science, history, botany, anthropology, business and chemistry, contribute expertise and innovative classes to the curriculum.
-They encourage and support students’ explorations in topics ranging across the global politics of agricultural biotechnology; the Mayan milpa system on Mexico's Yucatan Peninsula; the history, policy and culture of the fishing industry; the ways of planning and starting a food business.
+Professors from disciplines including ecology, political science, history, botany, anthropology, business and chemistry contribute expertise and innovative classes to the curriculum.
+They encourage and support students’ explorations in topics including the global politics of agricultural biotechnology; the Mayan milpa system on Mexico's Yucatan Peninsula; the history, policy and culture of the fishing industry; the ways to plan and start a food business.
 In addition to studying food systems, students pursue field-based experiences in small-scale farming at our own Beech Hill and Peggy Rockefeller Farms.
 Beech Hill Farm cultivates six acres for organic vegetable production and maintains a heritage apple orchard.
-Peggy Rockefeller Farms cultivates 55 acres for grass-fed livestock production, hay, market gardening and crops, plus another 62 acres of forest.
-Both farms employ students and offer additional opportunities for hands-on experiences.
-Classes in organic gardening, farm planning, edible botany and ethnobotany, chemistry of food and fermentation and ecology provide scientific foundations for understanding agricultural production and use of agricultural products.
+Peggy Rockefeller Farms has 55 acres for grass-fed livestock production, hay, market gardening and crops, plus another 62 acres of forest.
+Both farms employ students and allow additional opportunities for hands-on experiences.
+Classes in organic gardening, farm planning, edible botany, ethnobotany, chemistry of food, and fermentation provide scientific foundations for understanding agricultural production and use of agricultural products.

-COA offers numerous internship, research and graduate-study opportunities for students, and brings international expertise to COA courses through guest speakers, visiting lecturers, and travel.
-In addition, our international study programs in Latin America, including Mexico's Yucatan Peninsula, offer access to tropical agroecological and food systems’ studies.
+COA offers numerous internship, research and graduate-study opportunities for students, and brings international expertise to COA through guest speakers, visiting lecturers and travel.
+In addition, our international study programs in Latin America, including Mexico's Yucatan Peninsula, offer access to tropical agroecological and food systems studies.

-A Sustainable Food Systems’ focus facilitates skill development, useful to students who choose work in the fields of food and agriculture policy, community development, public health, land conservation, community food security, global and local activism, agriculture education, food service, food business and small-scale farming.
+A Sustainable Food Systems focus facilitates the development of skills, useful to students who choose work in the fields of food and agriculture policy, community development, public health, land conservation, community food security, global and local activism, agriculture education, food business and small-scale farming.

 Sustainable Food Systems Partnerships